Freedom of information: Consumer protection

 In 1983, the United Nations Commission on Transnational Corporations adopted the United Nations Guidelines for Consumer Protection stipulating eight consumer rights, including "consumer access to adequate information to enable making informed choices according to individual wishes and needs".
 Access to information became regarded as a basic consumer right, and preventive disclosure, i.e. the disclosure of information on threats to human lives, health and safety, began to be emphasized.

 Investors

-Secretive decision making by company directors and corporate scandal led to freedom of information legislation to be published for the benefits of investors.
+Secretive decision-making by company directors and corporate scandals led to freedom of information legislation being published for the benefit of investors.
 Such legislation was first adopted in Britain in the early 20th century, and later in North America and other countries.
 Disclosure regimes for the benefit of investors regained attention at the beginning of the 21st century as a number of corporate scandals were linked to accounting fraud and company director secrecy.
 Starting with Enron, the subsequent scandals involving Worldcom, Tyco, Adelphia and Global Crossing prompted the US Congress to impose new information disclosure obligations on companies with the Sarbanes-Oxley Act 2002.